jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 }
 {% endhighlight %}

 Of course, Actions are rarely what we display in the UI.
-When a user is buying books in our e-commerce system, they want to see the *current state* of their shopping cart, not a history of everything they've added or removed.
+When an user is buying books in our e-commerce system, they want to see the *current state* of their shopping cart, not a history of everything they've added or removed.